 Preventing healthcare associated infection (HAI)(external link) Better Health Channel, Australia

-Central line-associated bloodstream infections(external link) CDC, US
+Central line-associated bloodstream infection (CLABSI) basics(external link) CDC, US

-Catheter-associated Urinary Tract Infection Basics(external link) CDC, US
+Catheter-associated urinary tract infection basics(external link) CDC, US

 Frequently asked questions about catheter-associated urinary tract infections(external link) CDC, US